Marketing is getting tougher.

-- Whatever info is needed to redeem the offer/bonus, either by following a link, entering a coupon code, etc.
+- Whatever info they need to redeem the offer/bonus, either by following a link, entering a coupon code, etc.

 Keep it minimalist and to the point.
-Emphasize the value of the specific offer, not the value of the product — that should already have been implied by the lesson.
+Emphasize the value of the specific offer, not the value of the product.
+You should already have implied that with the lesson.

-And of course, this is when you display your clickable sales offer, provided you use a webinar platform that includes sales offer tools.
+And of course, this is when you display your clickable sales offer.

 Not much to this one.
 Just create a branded slide to mark the point in the presentation where you open the floor to questions.
 Easy!